 1. San Sebastian

-Contrary to what may be popular conceit, France is not the nation that tops the Michelin Stars' table.
-Japan has three cities in the top ten, and those three boast more stars than the rest of the list combined.
-Of these cities, it is Tokyo that can truly claim to be the definitive fine dining capital of the world.
-The city hosts more than a whopping 225 restaurants with at least one star, including institutions such as the three starred Usuki Fugu Yamadaya, which specializes in serving the potentially deadly fugu pufferfish.
+Tokyo can truly claim to be the definitive fine dining capital of the world.
+The city hosts more than a whopping 225 restaurants with at least one Michelin star, in addition to institutions like the three-starred Usuki Fugu Yamadaya, which specializes in serving the potentially deadly fugu pufferfish.

-Tokyo is not just a sushi paradise.
+However, Tokyo is not just a sushi paradise.
 The dizzying variety on offer in the city is what makes Japan’s capital a truly top foodie destination, with myriad understated local restaurants as well as imposing modern monoliths catering for every palate.
-To experience food at its finest, head to Tokyo.

 4. New York